 I had to invest in this equipment too so I know it adds up fast!
 I didn't buy everything at once.
 I saved my money, and purchased these items over time (I prioritized purchasing the sandbags firstand then eventually I invested in the exer-genie/tug rope).
 Your other option is to invest in a gym membership (as long as it has a sled, tug rope, lat pulldown machine and sandbags).

-TeamSS pink Sandbags: I recommend you start with 60, 80 and 100 pound bags.
+TeamSS pink Sandbags: use code SS10 for 10% off!!!
+I recommend you start with 60, 80 and 100 pound bags.
 The sandbags do ship internationally.
 You can fill the 60 pound bag with 40 pounds if you are new to sandbags.
 Then you can add another 20 pounds of sand as you get stronger.
 You can also start with a 20 or 40 pound soft med ball, or a 40 pound bag of kitty litter.
 I started with kitty litter, and it was stiff and uncomfortable, so I put a pillow slip around it.

 Dumbbells, Kettlebells, Medicine Ball (soft and/or hard)

 Exer-Genie and a Tug Rope.
 The exer-genie is a home gym substitution for a sled.
+Use code DRSARA for a discount.
 If you have a basement gym with lots of room, or a long driveway (in a nice climate year-round), then get a real sled (prowler) with a tug rope.

 Chin-Up Bar, Barbell, Bumper Plates, Squat Rack